Core Concepts

 classDef live fill:#1e293bf0,stroke:#10b981,stroke-width:3px,color:#f1f5f9

-The dashed line is the live connection — always active, no Start needed.
-The solid lines are the session flow — activated by clicking Start Flow.
+The dashed line is the live connection — always active once the device is attached, with no Run Flow needed.
+The solid lines are the session flow — activated by clicking Run Flow.

 Data Flow